simonmichael/hledger_site/save-frequently-used-options.md

 (In case you're wondering about this example: it removes some detail, giving simplified reports which were easier for me to read at a glance):

-- the [aliases](journal.html#rewriting-accounts) simplify the chart of accounts, hiding some distinctions (eg business vs. personal) and flattening some bank account names
+- the [aliases](journal.html#rewriting-accounts) simplify the chart of accounts, hiding some distinctions (e.g. business vs. personal) and flattening some bank account names
 - the `-2` [depth flag](hledger.html#depth-limiting) limits account depth to 2, hiding deeper subaccounts
 - the `cur:.` [query argument](hledger.html#queries) shows only single-character currencies, hiding a bunch of cluttersome commodities I don't want to see